reverie/django-fabfile/README.md

  1. Move 'project' to your new project name.
 This is PROJECT_NAME for the steps below.
  2. Change the "Stuff you're likely to change" settings at the top of fabfile.py
  3. In yourproject/settings.py:
-    a.
-Change the PROJECT_NAME and DOMAIN at the top of settings.py to match fabfile.py
+    - Change the PROJECT_NAME and DOMAIN at the top of settings.py to match fabfile.py
-    b.
-Modify the SECRET_KEY='' line to use a random key (see comment there for help)
+    - Modify the SECRET_KEY='' line to use a random key (see comment there for help)
-    c.
-Change the ADMINS setting (unless you want me getting your tracebacks)
+    - Change the ADMINS setting (unless you want me getting your tracebacks)
  4. Generate a keypair using ssh-keygen and put it in the server directory.
     Upload the public key to GitHub as your project's "Deploy Key".
  5. Consider doing a `pip freeze` on your server and updating server/requirements.txt with version requirements.